-After the last year's success of Polish musicians at the Early Music Season, this year the event will also host Polish artists specialising in early music.
-This prestigious festival is organised by Beijing's Forbidden City Concert Hall in collaboration with the Adam Mickiewicz Institute under its brand Culture.pl.
+After the success of Polish musicians at the 2016 Early Music Season, in 2017 the event also hosted Polish artists specialising in early music.
+This prestigious festival is organised by Beijing’s Forbidden City Concert Hall in collaboration with the Adam Mickiewicz Institute under its brand Culture.pl.

 In 2016 Olga Pasichnyk, Michał Gondko and Marcin Świątkiewicz, who gave a series of concerts in Beijing and Wuhan, took the Chinese audience on a journey through masterpieces of Baroque music.
-This time the concerts of the ensembles Il Giardino d'Amore and Luteduo also promise to be a real treat for the early music lovers.
-This year's Early Music Season will once again feature Baroque compositions, including Georg Friedrich Händel's arias bursting with virtuosity and emotion, performed by Il Giardino d'Amore – an orchestra with an international cast of musicians.
+In 2017 the concerts of the ensembles Il Giardino d'Amore and Luteduo were also a real treat for the early music lovers.
+The Early Music Season once again featured Baroque compositions, including Georg Friedrich Händel's arias bursting with virtuosity and emotion, performed by Il Giardino d'Amore – an ensemble with an international cast of musicians.

-Another series of concerts will feature works by two greatest lute composers: Johann Sebastian Bach and Silvius Leopold Weiss, performed by Luteduo.
+Another series of concerts featured works by two greatest lute composers: Johann Sebastian Bach and Silvius Leopold Weiss, performed by Luteduo.

 Both Bach and Weiss worked during the peak of lute development – the era of the Baroque.
 They accumulated all highest points of French and Italian style producing some of the most stunning music in lute history.
 Johann Gottlieb Baron, a great lute enthusiast and composer of that time wrote: